mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 Relative neighborhood graph: a pair of nodes are connected if there are no other nodes in the area marked by the overlap of a circle around each node with a radius equal to the distance between the nodes.

-The R package cccd contains functions to define relative neighborhood networks from distance data using the "rng" function.
+The R package `cccd` contains functions to define relative neighborhood networks from distance data using the `rng` function.
 This function can either take a distance matrix object as created above or a set of coordinates to calculate the distance within the call.
 The output of this function is an igraph object.
 For large graphs it is also possible to limit the search for possible neighbors to k neighbors.

 Let's use our previously created distance matrix and plot the results.